 Taking the School to the community

-Additionally, there is the Island East Centre in North Point as well as the Fortress Tower Learning Centre.
+Additionally, there is the Island East Campus in North Point as well as the Fortress Tower Learning Centre.
 The Kowloon West Campus is at Mei Foo.
 The University’s Main Campus facilities are also available for evening classes.
-The Island South Centre is in Pokfulam and provides facilities for Centennial College, a new member of the HKU Group offering full-time, self-financed degree programmes validated by Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ).
-HKU SPACE provides management services to the College.

-HKU SPACE is privileged to collaborate withover 60 institutions drawn from Hong Kong, Mainland China and overseas (principally the UK, the USA and Australia).
+HKU SPACE collaborates with a wide range of academic institutions globally (in the UK, Australia, the USA, Mainland China and Hong Kong).
 The School will continue to explore opportunities for further cooperation with reputable institutions, both local and overseas, in order to offer a greater variety of high quality and relevant programmes to students.
-In Mainland China, HKU SPACE offers programmes for professionals and senior executives in Beijing, Shanghai, Shenzhen and Guangzhou including Integrated Marketing Communications, Organisation and Human Resource Management, Corporate Finance and Investment Management, Integrated and Practicing Management, Media Management, Global Operations and Management, and Innovative Marketing and Adaptive Organisation.
+In Mainland China, via ICB, HKU SPACE offers programmes for professionals and senior executives in Beijing, Shanghai, Shenzhen and Guangzhou through a diverse range of professional and senior-executive programmes with emphasis on different business and management disciplines.

 HKU SPACE will strive to maintain its leading role in continuing education in Hong Kong, Mainland China and the region.
 It acts as an extension arm of the University to deliver HKU’s mission and role in providing lifelong learning opportunities to the community.